aws-samples/aws-big-data-blog/aws-blog-s3-index-with-lambda-ddb/README.md

 # Serverless S3 Metadata Index
-The code in this directory accompanies the AWS Big Data Blog post here: <link>
+The code in this directory accompanies the AWS Big Data Blog on Building and Maintaining an Amazon S3 Metadata Index without Servers.

 ## Contents